 Secure Sockets Layer (SSL) is just the older version of TLS.
 Before the TLS initiation, its final version was SSL 3.0.

 Both security protocols work similarly, using cryptographic keys in various application layer protocols, such as HTTP, FTP, IMAP, and SMTP.

-For instance, TLS uses a more robust message authentication code – HMAC, while SSL uses a standard message authentication code – MAC.
+For instance, uses a more robust message authentication code – HMAC, while SSL uses a standard message authentication code – MAC.
 Also, the TLS protocol can send more than one alert message to inform both parties about an error issue.
 On the other hand, SSL can only send a single error message.

 However, both terms are often used interchangeably since the first version of TLS was released as an upgrade of SSL 3.0.
 Therefore, many people use the term TLS/SSL to refer to the protocol.

 If you are using a website with TLS, a padlock icon should be visible next to the URL bar, which indicates the connection is secure.
 By clicking on it, you can view information details, such as those on its TLS/SSL certificate.